denilsonsa/piano_keys_stickers/README.md

 * [x] Possibly rewrite the whole thing to generate one giant SVG file (instead of relying on HTML+CSS).
     * Too much work for little benefit.
 * [ ] Add more configuration options to let the user change the dimensions of each element (Solfège, color, staff, letters, frequency).
+* [ ] Multiple and custom color palettes (e.g. Bontempi colors).
+Useful when following a songbook that uses a different color palette.
+* [ ] Let the color to be applied to the text and also to the SVG.
+With options to apply only to the note, or to the whole SVG.
+* [ ] Advanced options to fine-tune the dimensions used while generating the SVG.
+Useful when trying to fit to mini keys or to long keys.
+* [ ] Possibly show the clef in a different row than the note.
+Useful for tall but thin keys.
+* [ ] Let the user pick if they want the octave up/down clefs.
+Also, the symbol can be placed next to the note in case the clef is hidden.

 Print-related stuff: